Q: What will I do in a CSE-PACE session?

 Earn 2 units of credit for participation by enrolling in CSE 91: Perspectives in CSE during Fall quarter.
 Priority enrollment to CSE majors.
 Discussion attendance is optional; don't worry about scheduling conflicts between the CSE 91 Discussion time and your other classes.

 Register first to help us make groups ahead of time.
-Or, if you just show up in CSE 4140 on Tuesday at 9:30am, Wednesday at 1pm, or in CSE 2154 on Thursday at 12:30pm during the first 3 weeks of the Winter quarter we'll help you get started!
+Or, if you just show up in CSE 1202 on Tuesday at 12:30pm, Tuesday at 2pm, or Thursday at 12:30pm during the first few weeks of the Fall quarter we'll help you get started!

 Have more questions?
 Contact us at firstname.lastname@example.org

-Alessia is a second year Computer Science Major who enjoys ice skating, spending time with friends, and exploring San Diego!
+Alessia is a Computer Science student in Seventh College from Dallas, TX, who loves ice skating, spending time with friends, and trying new foods.

-Hi, I'm Audria :) I'm Peruvian, Christian, and a 3rd year Bioinformatics Revelle student, who skateboards a bit, enjoys being silly and loves bonding with others.
+I'm Audria :) I'm Peruvian, Christian, and a 4th year Bioinformatics (Bio + cse) Revelle student.
+I enjoy being silly and love bonding with others.
+I ran a half marathon last quarter lol!
+See y'all soon 😎

 Hello and welcome!
 Come visit my office on the third floor to talk about programming, San Diego, and dogs.
 You can find me posting puns, dog pictures, tech discussion and more on Twitter.